A quick guide to probate negligence

 Making a compensation claim

-If an executor, administrator or a beneficiary loses out as a direct result of an error or mistake by a probate solicitor then they may wish to consider making a probate negligence claim for compensation.
+If someone loses out because of an error or mistake by a probate solicitor, then they may wish to consider making a probate negligence claim to recover compensation.

-It is always sensible to see whether the matter can be resolved informally, perhaps through the solicitor’s complaints procedure.
+In these cases, it is always sensible to see whether the matter can be resolved informally, perhaps through the solicitor’s complaints procedure.
+But if a solution cannot be reached, then legal action is likely to be required.

-If a solution cannot be reached then the next step is to consider what the financial loss is.
-If the loss is under £10,000 then the matter will probably be suitable for the small claims court procedure.
+When considering legal action, the first issue to examine is the extent of the financial loss.
+If the loss is under £10,000, then the matter will probably be suitable for the small claims court procedure.
 The key feature of the small claims court is that legal costs are rarely awarded to the winner.
 This usually means that it is not commercially viable to appoint a firm of solicitors like ourselves to handle the claim.

-Claims should be made within 6 years of the negligent act or omission, or within 3 years of the date the claimant first became aware that negligence had occurred.
+Under the Limitation Act, claims should be made within six years of the negligent act or omission, or within three years of the date the claimant first became aware that negligence had occurred.

 How we can help in cases of probate negligence

-We offer a range of funding options for claims, including No Win No Fee.
+We offer a range of funding options for these claims, including No Win No Fee.

 We also operate a free legal helpline which you can call for free case assessment of your probate negligence claim.